ja0nz/bachelorarbeit/paper.md

 JS is the widely accepted language of the web.
 Nevertheless, a microservice engineering team might choose another language for different reasons.
 Transpiling languages to JS as target language isn't exotic anymore.
 Languages like TypeScript, ClojureScript or PureScript compile to JS even exclusively.
 Once web components hit a critical mass there will be most likely some library support or foreign function interfaces towards ES6 modules (which are mandatory for the new specifications).
 With the rise of WebAssembly, a new low-level programming language for the browser, the determination on JS will hypothetical deteriorate and new quasi native languages for the web might gain traction.

-Another more real life decentralization aspect derives from the easiness of deployment browsernative microservices which makes them perfectly for open source.
+Another more real life decentralization aspect derives from the easiness of deployment of *browsernative microservices* which makes them a good fit for open source.
 They are small, leightweight and can be tested live in the browser without any additional tooling.
-[Webcomponents.org](https://webcomponents.org) for example is a registry for many ready-to-use components where even Google shares a lot of their material design elements.
+[Webcomponents.org](https://webcomponents.org) for example is a registry for ready-to-use components of every scale where even Google shares a lot of their material design elements.

-Last bot not least, decentralized governance in a web native context will be achieved just because of the encapsulation of the service.
-Contrary to the HTML, CSS and JS split model, the new autonomous service exhibits some sort of decentralization in creating the service.
+Decentralization will be achieved just because of the encapsulation of the service.
+Grouping together HTML, JS and CSS Code in a safe, sandboxed environment exposes the possibility to build more cohesive and understandable services.
+In the typical global nature of web development those three pillars are separated.
+This circumstance left the developer switching back and forth between code bases developing a tricky (and sometimes biased) way to glue related parts together.

 ## Infrastructure Automation
 ## Design for failure

+Chapter about progressive enhancement

 ## Evolutionary Design

 Shift of paradigms / BFF / Platform agnostic / changes in infrastructure like APIs Databanks / Deployment

 Most obvious ist the gathering of all related code under the umbrellar of a single HTML tag.
-Grouping together HTML, JS and CSS Code in a safe, sandboxed environment exposes the possibility to build more cohesive and understandable services.
-In the typical global nature of web development those three pillars are separated.
-This circumstance left the developer switching back and forth between code bases developing a tricky (and sometimes biased) way to glue related parts together.

 Secondly, the sub-standard *custom elements* introduces so called lifecycle methods and a getter/setter interface exposing the functionality to the developer.
 Event handling, for example, can be registered in place which is much more declarative than assigning event listeners from the outside.
 Of course, this events can be pushed down to nested tags, allowing an increasingly granular system design.
 This approach will be explained further in the upcoming sections.